gnu-octave/pkg-control/README.md

 ## Used Libraries

-Control uses some routines of the of the [SLICOT-Reference library](https://github.com/SLICOT/SLICOT-Reference) (Copyright (c) 2020, SLICOT).
+Control uses some routines of the [SLICOT-Reference library](https://github.com/SLICOT/SLICOT-Reference) (Copyright (c) 2020, SLICOT).
 The sources of the used routines are included in the released control package archive `control-x.y.z.tar.gz` in the directory `src/slicot-src`) and are compiled for the target system while installing the control package for Octave.

 The SLICOT files are available under the  *BSD 3-Clause License* which can be found in the file `src/slicot-src/LICENSE` or [in the SLICOT-Reference repository](https://github.com/SLICOT/SLICOT-Reference/blob/main/LICENSE).